Welcome to the home of chilli seeds in Australia

 300,000 – 500,000 SHU

 Say hello to Thor’s Thunderbolt!
-This remarkable hybrid was developed by Chilli seedz.
+This remarkable hybrid was developed by Chilli seedz and named by Ross Barber.
 It has an absolutely remarkable texture and colour that will take your breath away!
 It’s one of the most beautiful chillies we have ever grown.
 To make it even better it has good fruity tasty and sharp heat that cannot be dismissed.
-While only F3, Thor’s Thunderbolt is well worth growing for the enjoyment it will give you!
+While only F5, Thor’s Thunderbolt is well worth growing for the enjoyment it will give you!
 For now there will be 6 seeds in a pack so everyone can share the joy!

 15,000 – 30,000 SHU